 There are eight standard deviation formulas in Excel.
 You can calculate the standard deviation of a sample or the entire data you have.

 While calculating samples, use STDEV.S, STDEVA, and STDEV.

-And while calculating entire data (entire population), just use STDEV.P, STDEVPA, and STDEVP
+For the entire data (entire population), just use STDEV.P, STDEVPA, and STDEVP.